domschrei/mallob/scripts/slurm/README.md

 * 2nd argument: The SBATCH script template to use.
 * 3rd argument: The index of the first instance to solve.
 * 4th argument: The index of the last instance to solve.
-* 5th argument: The number of SBATCH jobs that should run concurrently (beware user job limits, e.g., 50 for SuperMUC).
+* 5th argument: The number of SBATCH jobs that should run concurrently.
+Beware user job limits, e.g., 50 for SuperMUC, which can break a chain in the submission.
+Especially when running several meta-jobs at once, you should leave sufficient room for the chained jobs (e.g., 2x15 concurrent jobs at a limit of 50 jobs).
+As long as a single SBATCH job chain survives, your meta-job will eventually complete.

-The script tells you what to execute to submit your (meta-)job.
+The script tells you what to execute to submit your meta-job.

 ### `postrun.sh`